ojsrb/OwenAPI/README.md

 An API for tracking exactly what Owen is doing... constantly...
 It's not creepy I promise.
+You can view my current task, kinda like a status.
+This could be useful for many things, like creating a status board to show others what your up to, which is the main goal for this project.
+I will implement a system that uses a microcontroller and LED Board to show my status to people around me such as coding, in a meeting, sleeping, etc.

 #### Access
 Server is accessible at owen-action-api.vercel.app